Voulamandis HouseOPENKampos, Chios·Direct Booking · Best Rates

 Stay with local advice

-Explore Chios villages from Kampos
+Explore Chios villages from Kambos

 Voulamandis House gives you a calm base near Chios Town and the airport, while keeping you connected to routes toward southern mastic villages, seaside villages and northern Chios.